-The theme of our latest LITTLE HEROES programme, which is currently under way in Lattakia, Syria, is "The Fisherman and the Sea".
+The theme of our latest LITTLE HEROES program, which is currently underway in Lattakia, Syria, is “The Fisherman and the Sea”.

 Over 12 months, we work on building the children’s well-being, self-esteem, resilience, and emotional health.
 The aims are:

 Give the children back some of their lost childhood;

 Plant the seeds of love, trust, and hope in them;

 Help to heal children through the arts, play, and spiritual nourishment;

 Enable them to discover and develop their own gifts and talents;